25 Best HIDDEN GEMS of Rome That You Cannot Miss

 - 💰 Price: FREE

-This spot always gives me Aristocats vibes – as in the Italian-dubbed version, the cat Romeo is from Rome.
 If you’re a cat lover, you simply must visit!
-At this cat sanctuary, you can admire all the cats strolling through the ancient Roman ruins; which also happens to be the place where Ceasar died.
+At this cat sanctuary, you can admire all the cats strolling through the ancient Roman ruins; which also happens to be the place where Caesar died.

-All the cats here are taken care of by the Sanctuary, and for anyone interested – you can make donations, or adopt from a distance, to help them continue their mission!
+All the cats here are taken care of by the sanctuary, and for anyone interested – you can make donations, or adopt from a distance, to help them continue their mission!

 I honestly think this is one of the most iconic hidden gems in Rome.